 Scapulohumeral rhythm (SHR) can be affected by damage to any of the scapulohumeral muscles.
 Rotator cuff tears are especially susceptive to changes to the SHR because there will be an increased motion at the scapulothoracic joint to compensate for a decrease in glenohumeral motion.

-Generally, after a total shoulder arthroplasty operation, the biomechanics of the shoulder and therefore the muscular neurological intervention (also considering the presence of scars and adhesions) change.
-One study reveals that a shoulder having undergone surgery tends to use the scapulothoracic system in a higher percentage and less the glenohumeral system when the patient has to raise his arm.
-The contrary event from the biomechanical point of view occurs with a patient who has undergone a full-thickness rotator cuff tears.
+Generally, after a total shoulder arthroplasty operation, the biomechanics of the shoulder and, therefore, the muscular neurological intervention (also considering the presence of scars and adhesions) change.
+One study reveals that a shoulder having undergone surgery tends to use the scapulothoracic system a higher percentage than normal while using the glenohumeral system less when the patient has to raise his arm.
+From the biomechanical point of view, the converse occurs with a patient who has undergone full-thickness rotator cuff tears.

-In the sports field, it seems that the surgical procedure (arthroscopic) negatively influences the arthrocinematics, preventing the return to sports performance equal to those preceding the operation.
+In the sports field, the surgical procedure (arthroscopic) often negatively influences the arthrocinematics, preventing the return to sports performance equal to those preceding the operation.

-The physiotherapeutic approach is useful as a conservative therapy and to provide patient education on the correct position of the shoulder, or it can assist in the period in which the patient has to recover the post-surgery shoulder function.
-It is not always feasible to recover the range of motion, and this will depend on multiple factors, such as the pathology, the type of intervention, the ability to withstand pain, etc.
+The physiotherapeutic approach is useful as a conservative therapy and provides patient education on the correct position of the shoulder, or it can assist in the period in which the patient has to recover the post-surgery shoulder function.
+It is not always feasible to recover the range of motion.
+This will depend on multiple factors, such as the pathology, the type of intervention, the ability to withstand pain, etc.

-Regarding the osteopathic approach to the recovery of shoulder function or post-surgical pain relief, literature does not have a unanimous consensus.
+The literature does not demonstrate a unanimous consensus regarding the osteopathic approach to the recovery of shoulder function or post-surgical pain relief.

 The use of post-surgery taping on the shoulder could reduce the sensation of pain but not joint swelling, while the use of this instrument in unstable shoulders does not find consensus in the literature.